curl/everything-curl/usingcurl-connections.md

 make curl believe that's the address it got when it resolved the name.

-When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server to make sure it serves for the name in the URL...
+When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server to make sure it serves for the name in the URL.

 ### Provide a replacement name

 As a close relative to the `--resolve` option, the `--connect-to` option provides a minor variation.
-It allows you to specify a replacement name and port number for curl to use under the hood when a specific name and port number is used to connect to.
+It allows you to specify a replacement name and port number for curl to use under the hood when a specific name and port number is used to connect.

-For example, if you have a single site called `www.example.com` that in turn is actually served by three different individual HTTP servers: load1, load2 and load3 for load balancing purposes.
-In a typical normal procedure curl resolves the main site and gets to speak to one of the load balanced servers (as it gets a list back and just picks one of them) and all is well.
+For example, suppose you have a single site called `www.example.com` that in turn is actually served by three different individual HTTP servers: load1, load2 and load3, for load balancing purposes.
+In a typical normal procedure, curl resolves the main site and gets to speak to one of the load balanced servers (as it gets a list back and just picks one of them) and all is well.
 If you want to send a test request to one specific server out of the load balanced